Dive the Rena

 Complimentary transport from Dive Zone to the marina is available.

-Bookings are essential for all trips.
+Bookings and prepayment are essential for all trips.

 Astrolabe Reef is an advanced dive site, at times subject to strong currents and swells - we reserve the right to pick alternative dive sites if the conditions do not allow us to safely dive Astrolabe Reef.